pablo-jurado/food-log/README.md

 > App status: work in progress

-This React App is a food log that keeps track of items when having a pot lock party.
+This React App is a food log that keeps track of items when having a potluck party.
 Uses Firebase for user authentication, profile images and database.

 [Link](http://food-log.surge.sh/)